KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/project.md

 8. Click on the `Create Workspace` button`

-   Cloud 9 will take a minute and create your workspace here`
+   Cloud9 will take a minute and create your workspace here`

 9. Close the README.md file that is open when you get to your workspace.